ansible/ansible-documentation/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Ansible includes logging to help diagnose and troubleshoot issues regarding Ansible Networking modules.

 Because logging is very verbose, it is disabled by default.
-It can be enabled with the :envvar:`ANSIBLE_LOG_PATH` and :envvar:`ANSIBLE_DEBUG` options on the ansible-controller, that is the machine running ``ansible-playbook``.
+It can be enabled with the :envvar:`ANSIBLE_LOG_PATH` and :envvar:`ANSIBLE_DEBUG` options on the ansible-control-node, that is the machine running ``ansible-playbook``.

 Before running ``ansible-playbook``, run the following commands to enable logging: